painghtoonaing/aws_exam_practice_simulator/README.md

 # AWS Certified Solutions Architect Practice Exam (SAA-C03)

 An interactive, web-based practice exam application designed to help candidates prepare for the AWS Certified Solutions Architect Associate (SAA-C03) exam.
 This application provides a realistic exam environment with features that simulate the actual certification experience.
+The application now uses a database backend for persistent storage of questions.

 ## 🚀 Features